 In 1997, the tiger states of Southeast Asia landed as bedside rugs and were trimmed to their true size.
 Suddenly the bubble burst and the whole beautiful illusory world of eternal growth and wondrous multiplication of money collapsed.
 Stock markets in the region plummeted, followed by currencies: the Thai baht, like the currencies of neighboring countries, lost half of its value in just a few days.
 The decline was symbolized by a photo of Indonesian President Suharto being forced to sign a humiliating document under the stern eye of IMF Director Michel Camdessus.
 The mighty man sat at his desk like a schoolboy who had done something wrong, while the headmaster stood by with folded arms and checked whether he had signed correctly.
 This picture contributed not a little to its decline.
 As the crisis peaked, desperate investors jumped from the high-rise buildings, making it Bangkok’s No. 1 killer, even ousting AIDS from its top spot.
 But that’s not all: AIDS even fell back to number 3: Behind those who were killed by those jumpers!

 However, the protagonist of the following story was not one of the victims of that crisis.
 Me and my girlfriend had just completed a one and a half year trip in SE-Asia which had taken us as far as New Guinea.
 We stayed at the Atlanta the last night before flying to Europe.
 Meanwhile it had become damn hot.
 The rainy season was just around the corner.
 We didn’t feel like staying in SE Asia during that time.
 We woke up suddenly in the middle of the night: there was a tremendous noise in the next room, then a loud bang and then a groan.
 We looked out the window: there was our neighbor bleeding in the street and groaning pitifully.
 What had happened?
-I had often noticed him in the restaurant, drunk and rioting and swearing at the staff.
+I had often noticed him and his brother in the restaurant, drunk and rioting and swearing at the staff.
 Everyone was happy when the twosome finally took off to fly back to Austria.
-But they came back in the middle of the night.
+But they came back in the middle of the night!
 He had caused a scene during check-in at the airport and the airline refused to take the two with them.

 They came back and moved to the room next to ours on the second floor.
 As it seems the two had got into a quarrel.
 As the brother reported, the other suddenly leapt up, jumped onto the bed and from there threw himself through the closed window onto the street – unbelievable!
 At least that’s what the only witness said.
-Heaven knows whether that’s true.
+Heaven knows, whether that’s true.
 And when the ambulance and the police came, the street lit up with flashing lights and the air was filled with the sounds of their horns.
 And while people were chattering and standing around the poor fellow who was bleeding like a pig, suddenly the monsoon broke out.
 A downpour, the likes of which is only known in these countries, accompanied by thunder and lightning, made for an unreal scene.
 Somehow we had the feeling that something ended with a bang – ‘finale furioso’ of a great trip.
 The next morning there was nothing to be seen apart from a few pieces of broken glass – the rain had completely washed away the blood!